Biography

 Tim Thulson is a cellist from Denver, CO and Alexandria, VA, performing frequently in solo, chamber, and orchestral contexts both at home and abroad--from the Kennedy Center’s stages to Japan, England, Germany, and the Middle East.

-Recent solo work includes premieres of Armando Bayolo’s “Buen Viaje” for unaccompanied cello and Nicholas White’s “In Lege Domini.”
+Solo work includes premieres of Armando Bayolo’s “Buen Viaje” for unaccompanied cello and Nicholas White’s “In Lege Domini.”
+Mr. Thulson served as cellist for DC’s contemporary-focused Great Noise Ensemble, and he remains committed to presenting new works—and elevating new voices—within classical music.

-Mr. Thulson has held board seats for the Ars Nova Chamber Orchestra and the Arlington Philharmonic, and he maintains a private teaching studio in Alexandria.
+Mr. Thulson is a dedicated teacher, both privately and as a clinician for groups including the American Youth Philharmonic Orchestras, Arlington’s Crescendo youth chamber music program, and for public schools across DC and Virginia.
+He has held board seats for the Ars Nova Chamber Orchestra and the Arlington Philharmonic.
 Mr. Thulson holds degrees from the George Mason University School of Law and from Wheaton College, where he studied with Dr. Daniel Davies.